arieslab/TSSM/README.md

 * **Structural metrics.** We used the [CK Metrics](https://github.com/mauricioaniche/ck) to collect structural metrics from the test and production code.
 * **Metadata from GitHub.** We used the [GHRepository](https://github-api.kohsuke.org/apidocs/index.html) to collect the metadata of the projects sucessfully executed by JNose Test and CK Metrics.

-Next, we developed `script.py` to merge the test smells and metrics.
-We analyzed the collected data at class and method levels to establish a traceability link between the JNose Test and CK Metrics tools.
-It is important to notice that not all production classes of a project match with their respective test class, and the same occurs at the method level.
-We followed the JUnit naming convention of either pre-pending or appending the word ``Test`` to the name of the production class at the same level at the package hierarchy.
-For example, a production class in the package ``/src/java/example/``is called ``ExampleName.java``, so its test class should be in the package ``/src/test/example`` and named as ``ExampleNameTest.java`` or ``TestExampleName.java``.

 We made the files containing the data on test smells and metrics available in the folder ```TSSM```.
 It is structured as follows:

 ```